Official Programme for the Charitabl. Impact Stage at SXSW Sydney 2025

 This session unpacks the intersection of wealth, privilege, and philanthropy - challenging traditional models of giving and asking whether philanthropy is truly about impact or reinforcing existing power structures.

-1:30 - 2:30 — How To Make A Movement +
+3:00 - 4:00 — How To Make A Movement +

-Featuring: Ronni Kahn (Ozharvest), Matt Pfahlert (ACRE)
+Featuring: Ronni Kahn (Ozharvest), Matt Pfahlert (ACRE), Ryan Ginard (Minderoo Foundation)

 A society shifting panel of community superstars.
 Join Ronni Kahn, Ozharvest and Matt Pfahlert, Australian Centre For Rural Leadership, in a step by step guide on how to create a groundswell movement, mobilise community and enable change.
 The perfect panel for anyone who wants to create and mobilise a community that matters.

-4:30 - 5:00 — Workshop +
+4:30 - 5:00 — Rapid Prototyping Your Fundraising Strategy: 1:1 Mini Masterclass +

 The launch of the Impact Stage at SXSW Sydney marks the beginning of something bold: a global platform where generosity, social innovation, and purpose-driven leadership take centre stage.
-Year one will be just the start — small, scrappy, and full of energy — but over the next three years we’re committed to growing this into a flagship track that inspires audiences, elevates voices, and drives change on a world stage.
+Year one will be just the start — small, scrappy, and full of energy — but over the next three years we’re committed to growing this into a flagship stage that inspires audiences, elevates voices, and drives change on a world stage.

 We’re deeply thankful to the partners, speakers, and visionaries who are sowing into these small beginnings, knowing that true transformation always starts here.
 Together, we’ll prove that generosity is not only the most inclusive language on earth — it’s the one that shapes the future.